I am drowning in messages and I don't know what to do.

 “Did they email that to me?
 Send it in Skype?
 When?
 What keyword should I search for to find it?”

 Between Facebook, Twitter, LinkedIn, and Skype Messages, those messages are pretty much like having an endless conversation with no way to track the different topics, organize, or file them according to the topic.

 For me, Slack unexpectedly fell in the same categories above.
 If everyone is on-board and uses slack within a company, great!
 You’re on your way.
 But are you?

 Slack offers many ways to organize, have private conversations, channels (like topics) and search for content in various ways.
 The problem I have with Slack is that even if you have a channel for a particular topic, there could be an entire year’s worth of conversations and other noise (i.e.: questions, benign unrelated chatter, etc.) which makes important discussion get lost in the shuffle.
-Since there is no limit to the number of channels and private conversations you can have, Slack can quickly get out of hand making it more difficult to find things you need, remembering which channel important comments are in, and if misused, potentially worse than email.
+Since there is no limit to the number of channels and private conversations you can have, Slack can quickly get out of hand making it more difficult to find things you need, remembering which channels important comments are in, and if misused, are potentially worse than email.

 Project Management Systems